ENCCS/hpda-python/content/parallel-computing.rst

 to files.
 For further details on ``threading`` refer to the **See also** section below.

-.. type-along:: Multithreading file I/O
+.. demo:: Multithreading file I/O

    We continue with the word-count project and explore how we can use multithreading for I/O. After running ``snakemake -j 1`` we should have 64 ``.dat`` files in the